phpDocumentor/fig-standards/proposed/phpdoc.md

 * To specify of what child elements an input or output array, or object, is composed.
-* To provide a set of common use cases or scenarios in which the "Structural Element" may be applied.
+* To provide a set of common use cases or scenarios in which the Structural Element may be applied.

 ### 5.3.
 Tags

-Tags provide a way for authors to supply concise meta-data regarding the succeeding "Structural Element".
+Tags provide a way for authors to supply concise meta-data regarding the succeeding Structural Element.
 They commonly consist of a name followed by white-space and a description or Inline PHPDoc.
 If a description is provided, it MAY span multiple lines and COULD follow a strict format dictated by the type of tag, as indicated by its name.

-The meta-data supplied by tags could result in a change of actual runtime behaviour of the succeeding "Structural Element", in which case the term "Annotation" is commonly used instead of "Tag".
+The meta-data supplied by tags could result in a change of actual runtime behaviour of the succeeding Structural Element, in which case the term "Annotation" is commonly used instead of "Tag".

 A variation of this is where, instead of a description, a tag-signature is used;